nathalierze/in-session_dropout_prediction/readme.txt

 SciTePress, 2022, ISBN 978-989-758-562-3

 How to use:
-The data files to use this project can be assessed via Zenodo. tba
+The data files to run this project can be assessed via Zenodo:
+10.5281/zenodo.7746395

 Data to run these files:
 - dropout_prediction_data.pkl
-- /matrices_allsessions
-- /model_metrics
-- /probability_data